 Background

 The Stichting European Grid Initiative (hereafter referred to as “EGI.eu”) is a foundation under Dutch law whose mission is to create and maintain a pan-European Grid Infrastructure in collaboration with its participants (National Grid Initiatives - NGIs) and associated participants (e.g. European International Research Organisations - EIROs) in order to guarantee the long-term availability of a generic e-infrastructure for all European research communities and their international collaborators.
 In its role of coordinating grid activities between European NGIs EGI.eu will: 1) operate a secure integrated production grid infrastructure that seamlessly federates resources from providers around Europe; 2) coordinate the support of the research communities using the European infrastructure coordinated by EGI.eu; 3) work with software providers within Europe and worldwide to provide high-quality innovative software solutions that deliver the capability required by its user communities; 4) ensure the development of EGI.eu through the coordination and participation in collaborative research projects that bring innovation to European Distributed Computing Infrastructures (DCIs).
+EGI.eu interact with users by promoting the creation of Virtual Research Communities that…

 A summary of EGI.eu is attached as Annex 1.

+-restructure to introduce CIMA and his central role in the hydro-meteorology research community with reference to the DRIHM.
+Conclude saying that CIMA is in a good position to represent the community for the creation of the HMRC VRC

 The Hydro-Meteorology Research Community VRC (hereafter referred to as “HMRC”) deals with problems involving the hydrologic cycle, the water budget, and the rainfall statistics of storms.
 The boundaries of hydrometeorology are not clear-cut, and the problems of the hydrometeorologist overlap with those of the climatologist, the hydrologist, the cloud physicist, and the weather forecaster.
 Considerable emphasis is placed on determining, theoretically or empirically, the relationships between meteorological variables and the maximum precipitation reaching the ground.
 Other concerns of hydrometeorologists include the determination of rainfall probabilities, the space and time distribution of rainfall and evaporation, the recurrence interval of major storms, snow melt and runoff, and probable wind tides and waves in reservoirs.
 The whole field of water quality and supply is of growing importance in hydrometeorology.
-The CIMA Research Foundation legally represents HMRC.
+The CIMA Research Foundation represents HMRC.
 A summary of HMRC and the CIMA Foundation is attached as Annex 2.

-Article : Definitions
+Article 1: Definitions

 For the purpose of this MoU: